cturra/docker-ntp/README.md

 ### With Docker Compose

-Using the docker-compose.yml file included in this git repo, you can build the container yourself (should you choose to).
+Using the docker-compose.yml file in this git repo, you can build the container yourself (should you choose to).
-*Note: this docker-compose files uses the `3.9` compose format, which requires Docker Engine release 19.03.0+
+*Note: this docker-compose file uses the `3.9` compose format, which requires Docker Engine release 19.03.0+

 ```
-# run ntp
+# Run NTP
 $> docker compose up -d ntp

-# (optional) check the ntp logs
+# Check the NTP logs (optional)
 $> docker compose logs ntp
 ```